perun-network/channels-on-rollups/README.md

 ## Have fun 😄

-Once both CLIs are running, e.g. in Alice's terminal, propose a payment channel to Bob with 10 *PerunToken* deposit from both sides via the following command.
+Once both CLIs are running, e.g., in Alice's terminal, propose a payment channel to Bob with 10 *PerunToken* deposit from both sides via the following command.
 ```
 > open bob peruntoken 10 10
 ```
-In Alice's terminal, accept the appearing channel proposal.
+In Bob's terminal, accept the appearing channel proposal.
 ```
-🔁 Incoming channel proposal from bob with peruntoken funding [My: 10, Peer: 10].
+🔁 Incoming channel proposal from alice with funding [My: 10 PRN, Peer: 10 PRN].
 Accept (y/n)? > y
 ```
 The terminal will print the hashes of two transaction: *IncreaseAllowance* and *Deposit*.